monikastrah/431-2020/labs/lab03/lab03.md

 Plot a scatterplot of the waiting times (y-axis) vs. the eruption durations (x-axis) and be sure your plot is very clearly labeled.
 Include the result of fitting a straight line regression model in your plot.
-Then describe your general impression of the plot: what sort of relationship do you see?
+Then describe your general impression of the plot in a sentence or
+two: what sort of relationship do you see?

 # Question 7

 Does a linear model seem like an appropriate thing to use in attempting to predict the waiting time given the most recent eruption duration, based on these data?
 Why or why not?

+  - Your response should specify the regression line you fit for Question 6 and also provide a relevant summary statistic (or two) that provide an indication about how well that line fits the data.
-Your response should reference the Pearson correlation coefficient for the plot you’ve developed, but should also react to the appearance of the plot beyond what you learn from the correlation coefficient.
+  - For full credit, your response should describe the appearance of the plot in addition to stating what you learn from your summary statistic.

 # Question 8